 In October 1943, Wu Ningkun volunteered to be an interpreter for the first group of Chinese pilots who went to the United States for training.
 He arrived in the United States after sailing for 42 days at sea on a troop carrier without weapons or a warship escort, at the risk of being sunk by a German submarine.
 Before that, he served as an interpreter for the U.S. Flying Tigers, contributing to China’s victory in the war against Japan.

 Professor Wu chose to return to China because he loved his home country

-Looking back with nostalgia at his time in the U.S. with his old friend, Wu shed “one single tear” of grief, which he summed up in a few words representing his wasted life back home in China: “I came back, I suffered, I survived.”
+Looking back with nostalgia on his time in the U.S. with his old friend, Wu Ningkun shed “one single tear” of grief, which he summed up in a few words representing his wasted life back home in China: “I came back, I suffered, I survived.”